 Shana R. Spindler, PhD

-Please send questions, comments, and ideas to our editor at firstname.lastname@example.org.
+Do you have questions, comments, or ideas for this newsletter?
+Please contact our editor at firstname.lastname@example.org.